aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/042_prepare_gitops_app.md

 4. Under ‘Scopes (select at least one)’, *Select* **read_registry**

 5. *Click* **Create deploy token**

+    {{< admonition type=warning title="Page Reloaded With Update - Don’t Close" open=true >}}
+Notice the same page reloads, but at the top of the screen now has a grey box containing the token information.

+**IMPORTANT** - Do not navigate to another page in this browser as this is the only time you can see the token.
+You will have to create a new token if you leave the page.
+    {{< /admonition >}}

 6. Under ‘Your new Deploy Token username’, to the right of the **FIRST** value, *Click* **[the Clipboard Icon]**